-Compensation analyses were conducted by comparing the salaries for men v. women, and whites v. minorities in each job title.
+v. minorities in each • mparing the salaries for r men v. women, and w v. minorities in each oo uuc.

 CHAPTER 9: ACTION-ORIENTED PROGRAMS 41 C.F.R. § 60-2.17(c)

 California State University, Fresno tailors our action-oriented programs each year to ensure they are specific to the problem identified.
 A goal was established if the female/minority incumbency percentage is less than 80% of the female/minority availability percentage.